What Makes A Great Criminal Defense Attorney?

 #8 Credible Threat – Most criminal defense attorneys rarely go to trial and just plead out their clients on a regular basis.
 It goes without saying that if a client is innocent and his case is going to trial, that he needs a great trial lawyer; but what about the client who is looking for a plea bargain or other type of settlement or dismissal?
 This person needs a great trial lawyer more than ever because a great trial lawyer is a credible threat to a prosecutor.
 If a prosecutor is up against an experienced, successful and known trial lawyer, he or she is much more likely to offer a generous plea bargain or dismissal.
 If a lawyer is known as a plea bargain attorney, the prosecutor knows that not much needs to be offered in the case because the attorney is going to plead out the client no matter the resolution.

 #9 – The Google Factor.
 Almost any lawyer who has any experience will be searchable and researchable on Google.
 Never hire an attorney before you have an opportunity to research him or her on the Internet.
 This is not to say that one bad post or one negative result should exclude an attorney but there should be quite a bit of favorable information about a great criminal defense lawyer in populous counties like Oakland County, Macomb County, Washtenaw County, Wayne County or Livingston County.
-Websites like www.avvo.com and www.martindale.com are great resources when looking for a criminal lawyer.
+Websites like www.avvo.com, www.martindale.com, and SuperLawyers are great resources when looking for a criminal lawyer.

 #10 – The X Factor.
 Some lawyers just have “it” and some don’t.
 It is critical to meet a lawyer in person before making a selection.
 The only way to know if you have someone who can be trusted with your fate in his or her hands is to look in that person’s eyes.
 When you look into his or her eyes and they say they are going to fight for you, you will be able to tell whether it is a sales job or genuine.
 You can never fully tell over the telephone or through email.
 If you feel confident that an attorney is a great criminal defense lawyer who is going to provide the best possible legal representation after meeting personally with him or her, it is very likely that you have found the right person for you.